gkamradt/LLMTest_NeedleInAHaystack/README.md

 Start using the package by referring to the example code in [main.py](./main.py).

-### For Developers
+### For Contributors

-1. Clone the repository.
+1. Fork and clone the repository.
 2. Create and activate the virtual environment as described above.
-3. Set environment variables as described above.
+3. Set the environment variables as described above.
-3. Install the package in editable mode from the repository root:
+4. Install the package in editable mode by running the following command from repository root:

 ```zsh
 pip install -e .